 9. Scuba Diving

 The diving around Grenada is stunning.
-This island isn’t really known for being a diving destination, but with the first Underwater Sculptures in the world, shipwrecks and coral that has been virtually untouched, it really should be more popular.
+This island isn’t really known for being a diving destination, but with the first Underwater Sculpture Park in the world, shipwrecks, and coral that has been virtually untouched, it really should be more popular.

 Don’t miss this article and video: Under The Caribbean Sea With Dive Grenada

-10. Whisper Cove Marina (St. David)
+11. Whisper Cove Marina (St. David)

-11. Hog Island (St. David)
+12. Hog Island (St. David)

-This gorgeous island is just a 10 minute boat ride from Whisper Cove Marina, or you can drive the bumpy road from Mt.
+This gorgeous island is just a 10-minute boat ride from Whisper Cove Marina, or you can drive the bumpy road from Mt.
 Hartman Dove Sanctuary, and then walk across the bridge.
-Hog Island has a great trail for hiking with wonderful views.
+Or, you can set off on a long walk near the Secret Cove Marina.

-12. Roger’s Bar (Hog Island)
+13. Roger’s Bar (Hog Island)

 There’s a little ramshackle bar located on Hog Island and every Sunday, Roger puts on a lunch BBQ consisting of chicken or fish, green salad, macaroni salad and potato salad.
 It’s the perfect spot to enjoy a beer while swimming in the stunning water.

-13. St. George’s Carenage (St. George)
+14. St. George’s Carenage (St. George)

-14. Fort George (St. George)
+15. Fort George (St. George)